seedinvest/coffeescript-style-guide/README.md

 values = (valueSomething for keySomething, valueSomething of object.nestedObject.nestedArray when keySomething > 42)
 ```

-Use one-line lists only for very short and simple constructs:
+Use inline loops only for very short and simple constructs:

 ```coffeescript
 # Yes